mckn1ght/CasaDeMarcat/README.md

  -0.80 Implemented the "give change" functionality
  -0.80 The "TOTAL" buton will now erase the table if there are only cancelled items and their total is 0
  -0.80 Main table is now dinamically extended(At first there are only 47 lines just to make sure it's visually pleasing)

+ -0.82 Closed SQL statements, prepared statements, resultSets and connections that were left unclosed with the DB
+ -0.82 Removed several empty "onAction" functions